ccaper/pokemon-battle/README.md

 1. I have a simple HTML front end simply for showing 404.
 Any non api route no match shows a 404 page.
 For example http://localhost:7777/
 2. Any api route no match returns a 404.
 For example http://localhost:7777/api/v1/blah/72
 3. I versioned my api to v1, as api's should always be versioned.

+## Testing

+I am using the Mocha framework for unit tests.
+All unit tests live in test directory.